hasadna/hasadna-k8s/docs/argocd.md

 You can also login using the local admin user, the password is available in Vault `Projects/k8s/argocd`.
 You can login from CLI using `argocd login --username "" --password "" argocd-grpc.hasadna.org.il`

+## Migrating to argocd from helm

+Old helm releases can be migrated to argocd with minimal disruption using the following procedure:

+* Move relevant chart + valuse to `apps/`
+* Add the app to `hasadna-argocd/values-hasadna.yaml`
+* Delete all Helm secrets in the app namespace - this removes the helm releases without deleting the resources
+* Commit the changes and sync the argocd app

 ## Install